nomoteticus/mltext-tutorial-2019/SLIDES-ml-text-turorial-2019.md

   - Random forests
   - Building an Ensemble learner
   - Identifying trolls on Reddit
-4. Pipeline to apply to your own data (30 minutes+)
+4. Pipeline to apply to your own data or improve model on Reddit (30 minutes+)

 Computational propaganda - TBD